bakerkretzmar/laravel-translatable/README.md

 #### Validation

-**To be confirmed, haven't tested this yet.**.
+**To be confirmed, haven't tested this yet**.
 If you need to validate an attribute for uniqueness before saving or updating the DB, check out [laravel-unique-translation](https://github.com/codezero-be/laravel-unique-translation), which is made specifically for `laravel-translatable`.

 #### Everything else